Ryanstemkoski1/cydoc-frontend-tmp/README.md

 - 😄  No linting errors found for src/components
 - 😄  No linting errors found for src/constants
 - 😄  No linting errors found for src/pages
+- 😄 No linting errors found for src/auth

 # Context API Guide